-AMSTAT provides fast and reliable credential evaluation services for numerous local, state, and federal government entities, schools, community, non-profit organizations and business clients.
+AMSTAT provides reliable credential evaluation services for numerous state and federal government entities, schools, hospitals, non-profit organizations, and business clients.
 Hundreds of thousands of successful clients cite these reasons for choosing to work with AMSTAT:

-- All of our principals have Ph.D. at leading universities including Harvard, Stanford, and Columbia.
+- All of our principals have PhDs at leading universities, including Harvard, Stanford, and Columbia.

 - They include nationally renowned evaluation experts.

-- They have over 100 years of practical experience in evaluation and performance measurement.
+- They have over 100 years of practical experience in evaluation.

-- Our fees usually pale in comparison to the savings and/or additional profits that our work produces for our clients.
+- Our fees usually pale in comparison to the savings and additional profits that our work produces for our clients.

-- Over 90% of our clients request our assistance more than once, as our clients are almost universally happy with our different brand of evaluation.
+- Over 90% of our clients request our assistance more than once, as our clients are almost universally happy with our different brands of evaluation.

-- We are more reasonably priced than most other companies offering health evaluations.
+- We are more reasonably priced than most other companies offering evaluation consulting.

 - We offer personalized, comprehensive, and friendly support during and after your consultation with us.